 - He requests information about healthy eating.
-Which meal planning approach best suits this individual until he can see a registered dietitian?
+Which meal planning approach best suits this individual until he can see a registered dietitian? - A. Explore possibility of metabolic surgery - B. Eliminate all concentrated sweets - C. Eat 3 meals a day with snacks in between - D. Mediterranean Diet application

-- A. Low carb meal plan

-- B. Eliminate all concentrated sweets

-- C. Eat 3 meals a day with snacks in between

-- D. Mediterranean Diet

-application